-HAZARDOUS AND/OR DANGEROUS MATERIALS POLICY
+HAZARDOUS AND/OR DANGEROUSMATERIALS POLICY

 SVA prohibits the presence or use of hazardous or dangerous materials, including dangerous artists' materials, on campus.
-If you need more information on the products or materials you are using, please contact the Environmental Health and Safety at ehs@sva.edu.
+If you need more information on the use, handling and disposal of the products or materials, please contact Environmental Health and Safety at ehs@sva.edu.

-The use of spray paint, spray adhesive and spray glue, toxic glues, epoxies and resins is prohibited in any SVA building, including, but not limited to classrooms, studios, offices, residence halls, common spaces and stairwells.
+The use of spray paint, spray adhesive and spray glue, toxic glues, epoxies and resins is prohibited in any SVA building, including but not limited to classrooms, studios, offices, residence halls, common spaces and stairwells.
 The Environmental Protection Agency and the New York City fire code allow for the use of spray paint, spray adhesives and spray glue only in prescribed spray booths.
-Since no such booths exist on campus, the use of such materials is not allowed.
+Since no booths exist on campus, the use of such materials is not allowed.